peterling7710/BCHPython1/README.md

 # BCHPython1

-Welcome to TRSM Bootcamp for Python1, provided by the BCH
+Welcome to TRSM Bootcamp for Python 1, provided by the BCH

 To donwload the content, click on the green link button ‘Clone or download’ and then click ‘Download’